WeScale/terraform-aws-vpc/README.md

     * Aws Subnet :  subnet is a logical subdivision of an IP network.
     * Internet Getway IGW :An Internet Gateway is a logical connection between an Amazon VPC and the Internet.
     * Nat Getway :A NAT getway configures to forward traffic to the Internet.
-    * Route Tables: it's list of routes .
+    * Route Tables: it's list of routes.

 ## Input Variables: